cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 right, the cultist exiting the car draws his gun before Dingerman lowered the wind shield which is, Ariol Thunderbird standard issue, at least partial bulletproof.
-Dingerman makes his move, trusts into the wind shield protection and hits the cultist first with the door, then with his 9 mm hollow point in the shin.
+Dingerman makes his move, trusts into the wind shield protection, and hits the cultist first with the door, then with his 9 mm hollow point in the shin.
 The second crew opens fire from the second car, threatening the rear window.
 The Thunderbird pulls out into the street with smoking tires.